capactio/capact/cmd/ocftool/docs/ocftool_hub.md

 ## ocftool hub

-This command consists of multiple subcommands to interact with hub server.
+This command consists of multiple subcommands to interact with Hub server.

 ### Options